le-du6/udananonative/README.md

  npm start
  ```

-To work correctly with Expo - follow the CRNA instructions:
+To work correctly with CRNA and Expo - follow the instructions:
 ``` js
 R => to refresh and clean cache a => for Androis simulation